 So, if you love ribs or have a rack leftover from a rib feast that you’d like to turn into a packed lunch or dinner the next day, I think you will thoroughly enjoy this serving idea.
 Roasted chicken, or slow roasted meats will work here as well, so don’t feel limited by the ribs only.
 Even veggies are perfect if you’d like a Meatless Monday vegetarian version.
 If you can’t get Anathoth relish where you are, any natural spiced relish could be used instead.

-    - 1 serve of Chilli Beer ribs or about 500g (1lb) leftover ribs
+- 500 g leftover cooked ribs or 1 serve of Chilli Beer ribs

 - olive oil for greasing the pie tin

 - Scrape meat off ribs onto a cutting board and chop coarsely.
 (Keep 2 of the bones if you wish to make a vent in the lid using them.)

 - Transfer meat to a mixing bowl and add relish.
 Mix well to combine.

 - Grease pie tins with a little olive oil,